Frequently Asked Questions

 WHEN SHOULD I TAKE SENOKOT® PRODUCTS?

-Taking Senokot® at bedtime is recommended to help relieve constipation overnight.
+Taking Senokot® at bedtime is recommended to help relieve occasional constipation overnight.
 Refer to the Senokot® package for dosing instructions.
 Whenever you are unsure about what to do, please call your physician or pharmacist for advice.

 HOW LONG SHOULD I TAKE SENOKOT®?